imgupload-py/imgupload.py/README.md

 **I want to make a pull request.
 Where should I do that?**

-First, fork [this repository](https://git.bbaovanc.com/bbaovanc/imgupload).
-If you don't have an account on my Gitea site yet, you can either create one, or sign in using your GitHub account.
-Commit your changes to your fork, and then create a pull request.
+First, [fork the repository](https://github.com/BBaoVanC/imgupload/fork).
+Then, commit your changes to your fork, and create a pull request.

 ---